GENETAY/CAID2021_RealTimeCommunityDetection/README.md

 Videos are also available at:  https://www.youtube.com/watch?v=caWTa7xIFPs and https://www.youtube.com/watch?v=LPBuE0kBIr4

-In addition, one can find some images and gif in file "annexe".
+In addition, one can find some images in file "annexe".
 Sorry, I was not able to upload raw data concerning system 201 because the dataframe is 29Mo big.
 Send me an email at genetay.edouard@gmail.com or egenetay@lumenai.fr if your are interested in.